5. Can I be with my pet during the euthanasia?

 2. What will happen to my animals body afterwards?

 How long will it take to get my pets remains back?
 Do you have a special burial spot in mind or would you like your animal cremated?
 If you would like to have your pets ashes returned, be sure your vet knows your wishes.
-Know what your cremation are.
+Know what your cremation options are.

 The veterinary office of your choice should be able to inform you of local laws and costs surrounding these options.